MS-Quality-Hub/rmzqc/README.md

 # rmzqc

-R package for reading, validating, and writing mzQC files
+An R package for reading, validating, and writing mzQC files